Bring out the best in your employees with high-performance management

 This is one of those things that companies like Google and Zappos get right; they make sure to constantly communicate with their employees and create an atmosphere that is caring and caters to employees.

-Keep it simple and as a manager give constant feedback to your employees.
+Keep it simple and as a manager give constant real-time feedback to your employees.

 Quite frankly, it’s bad to have disengaged employees.
 They are wasting the company’s time, along with their own.
 It’s also estimated that employees who are not engaged cost the U.S economy about $500 billion per year.